 Your homepage should have the most links pointing to it of any page of your site and a good metric to shoot for is for your homepage to have close to double the amount of links as the next highest page.

-Step 2 – Build Power Pages
+Step 2 – Build SEO Power Pages

-What is a power page?
+What is as SEO power page?

 A power page is a page or blog post on your website that is amazing content.
 It’s the kind of content that when your target audience reads it they feel the need to comment, share or even thank you for it.

-The content not only has to be great, and super helpful, but it also needs to be long and in-depth.
+The content not only has to be great, and super helpful, but it also needs to be content that is long and in-depth.
 I’m talking at least 2000 words minimum.
 One of the power pages on Guest Post Trackers’s blog is over 10,000 words long (and ranks #1 for its biggest key phrase).

 Google LOVES in-depth long-form content.